-Class Name Class Definition Mini Girls Female riders 4-15 years old, 0- 85cc 2-stroke or 0-125cc 4-stroke, maximum 16" rear and 19" front wheels.
-Super Mini Riders 42 10 -15 years old, 99- 112cc 2-stroke and 99-150cc 4- stroke, minicycles with 16" rear and 19" front wheels.
-Super Senior Riders at least 50 years old, any size motorcycle 2-Stroke 113cc-Open 2-stroke motorcycles 4-Stroke 0-600cc 113cc-Open 4-stroke motorcycles 400 Stock Motorcycles 86-113-400cc with engines in matching frames and stock wheelbase.
+Class Name Class Definition Mini Girls Female riders 4-15 years old, 0-85cc two-stroke or 0-125cc four-stroke, maximum 16" rear and 19" front wheels.
+Super Mini Riders 10-15 years old, 99- 112cc two-stroke and 99-150cc 4- stroke, minicycles with 16" rear and 19" front wheels.
+Vet Riders at least 50 years old, any size motorcycle two-stroke 113cc-Open two- stroke four-stroke 113cc-Open four-stroke motorcycles 400 Stock Motorcycles 113-400cc with engines in matching frames and stock wheelbase.
 Open Stock Motorcycles 401cc and larger with engines in matching frames and stock wheelbase.

-36. KOTH (King of the Hill) Class
+35. King Of The Hill (KOTH) Class

-The top ten fastest times of the event, inclusive of ATV classes and exclusive of youth classes, will compete in a one-run class at the end of the program or event for the 80-Open/King of the Hill Championship, for which only one award maybe provided.
+The top ten fastest times of the event, inclusive of ATV classes and exclusive of youth classes, will compete in a one-run class at the end of the program or event for the 80-Open/King of the Hill Championship, for which only one award may be provided.
 There is no additional entry free for this class.
 Classes subject to eligibility by lane assignment as determined by the event referee - class eligibility will be announced at the end of the event.

-- 37. Exhibition Classes: Clubs always have the right to offer/run any exhibition classes as they see fit, whether to maximize rider entries or for any other reason.
-While the AMA will not dictate what exhibition classes a club can or cannot offer, it is required that any such classes be in accordance with the event insurance policy's requirements, it is advised that any exhibition classes comply with the AMA rider and machine eligibility rules. - 38.
-Verticross Class: A minimum of 2 riders with a maximum of 4 riders start side-by-side.
+- 36. Exhibition Classes: Clubs always have the right to offer/run any exhibition classes as they see fit, whether to maximize rider entries or for any other reason.
+While the AMA will not dictate what exhibition classes a club can or cannot offer, it is required that any such classes be in accordance with the event insurance policy's requirements, it is advised that any exhibition classes comply with the AMA rider and machine eligibility rules. - 37.
+Verticross Class: A minimum of two riders with a maximum of four riders start side-by-side.
 Riders compete against each other up a designated course on the hill, which is typically different than the normal hill configuration, maneuvering around course markers or through cones.
-The course may vary in width. - a.
-Verticross machine must be 450cc 4-stroke or 500cc 2-stroke.
+The course may vary in width. - Verticross machine must be 450cc four-stroke or 500cc two-stroke.

-- b.
-All Verticross competitors must be at least 16 years old on the day of the event. - c.
-All established amateur Hillclimb rules apply other than those listed here. - d.
+- All Verticross competitors must be at least 16 years old on the day of the event. - All established amateur Hillclimb rules apply other than those listed here. - d.
 Verticross is a non-timed event.
-The Meet Referee has the final decision on event result.
+The meet referee has the final decision on the event result.
 If a tie is called, the event is run again. - e.
-Verticross events do not count towards the 4-class limit.
+Verticross events do not count toward the four-class limit.